xvag/iac-demo/gcp/README.md

 02. Create the following workspace variables (as sensitive):
 - gcp_project = The GCP Project ID
-- grc_creds   = The Service Account Key for the GCP Project ([More info](https://stackoverflow.com/questions/68290090/set-up-google-cloud-platform-gcp-authentication-for-terraform-cloud))
+- gcp_creds   = The Service Account Key for the GCP Project ([More info](https://stackoverflow.com/questions/68290090/set-up-google-cloud-platform-gcp-authentication-for-terraform-cloud))
 - ssh_user = username for ssh user
 - ssh_key  = .pub key of the ssh user